Vulnerability Week UK 2025

 Support

 Providing the appropriate support to customers is key to gaining and keeping their trust.
-For example, onmi-channel contact options that can be switched between seamlessly, and are reflective of the needs of your customer base, are essential.
+For example, omnichannel contact options that can be switched between seamlessly and are reflective of the needs of your customer base are essential.

-Providing support for customers during challenging times - 10am - 10.45am via Zoom
+1. Providing support for customers through Samaritans' listening skills - 10 - 10.45 AM via Zoom

 Register: https://us06web.zoom.us/meeting/register/HpNZ88EPSeqcDq-bBKKO5A